fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

+> Hey Fredrik can you make a video on what are the things that I need to include in a portfolio.
+The best way to build a portfolio

 > Hey Fredrik can you make a video on setting up a portfolio as a web developer

 > Can u create a few videos on Mongo, Node and express about industry use cases and best practises?